Kremlin Senate: History

+Post-1900

 In 1905, Grand Duke Sergei Alexandrovich Romanov, the military governor of Moscow, was assassinated just outside the Moscow Senate by Ivan Kalyayev.
 This was commemorated by a memorial cross, designed by Victor Vasnetsov in 1908.
 In 1918, the monument was destroyed by the Bolshevik administration.

-Modern history

 After the 1917 Russian Revolution and relocation of the capital to Moscow, the Kremlin Senate served as the seat of the Soviet government, including the Politburo.
-Vladimir Lenin had his study and private apartment on the third floor in 1918-1922.
+Vladimir Lenin had his study and private apartment on the third floor in 1918–1922.
 Later, the Senate housed Joseph Stalin's study and conference hall.
 Stalin maintained a small service apartment within the Kremlin Senate, although he chose not to live within the Senate building as his main residence.
 In 1955, Lenin's apartments were opened to public access; however, in 1994, all exhibits of this museum were relocated to Gorki Leninskiye and the Senate closed its doors to the public again.
 From 1946 through the dissolution of the Soviet Union in 1991, the Council of People's Commissars, later known as the Council of Ministers and as the Cabinet of Ministers, was based in this building.

-In 1994-1998, Senate building was converted to house the Russian presidential administration.
+In 1994–1998, Senate building was converted to house the Russian presidential administration.
 An indiscriminate reconstruction from scratch destroyed Kazakov's interiors.
 Preservation advocate Alexei Komech reported from the site: "... crushed walls, ripped air ducts and piles of 200 year old bricks remind me of wandering around ruins of Berlin's Reich Chancellery in 1946".
 Other sources, however, maintain that the reconstruction actually restored the interiors to the original Kazakov's plans after two centuries of ad-hoc modifications.
 Present-day photographs also show that the builders destroyed and paved the chestnut garden that used to grace the Senate's courtyard in the 1970s.

+On the night of May 2–3, 2023, the building was hit by an alleged drone attack, which detonated on top of its roof.